LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Results

 \subsection{Cross-Platform Comparison}

 Table~\ref{tab:crossplatform} summarises sustained inference performance across all four platforms, and compares power efficiency for the two platforms with reliable power measurements.

-The RTX~4050 leads by a substantial margin at 131.7~tok/s, delivering $19.0\times$ the throughput of the Hailo-10H, $5.8\times$ that of the iPhone~16 Pro in its sustained throttled state, and $13.3\times$ that of the S24 Ultra.
-Among mobile platforms, the iPhone~16 Pro outperforms the S24 Ultra by $2.3\times$ in sustained throughput, though direct comparison is complicated by differing inference frameworks and the S24 Ultra's premature benchmark termination.
+The RTX~4050 leads by a substantial margin at 131.7~tok/s, delivering $19.0\times$ the throughput of the Hailo-10H, $5.6\times$ that of the iPhone~16 Pro in its sustained Hot state, and $12.7\times$ that of the S24 Ultra in its throttled plateau.
+Among mobile platforms, the iPhone~16 Pro outperforms the S24 Ultra by $2.3\times$ in sustained throughput.

 The Hailo-10H achieves a throughput CV of 0.04\%, two orders of magnitude lower than any other platform, a consequence of deterministic NPU scheduling and fixed-length greedy decoding.
+The iPhone~16 Pro and S24 Ultra both reach throughput CVs under 5\% once their respective thermal plateaus are entered, though the \emph{path to} that plateau involves a 41.5\% drop on the iPhone and a 15.0\% drop on the S24 Ultra relative to their own peak iterations.
 Among platforms with reliable power measurements, the Hailo-10H and RTX~4050 exhibit near-identical energy proportionality: 0.271 and 0.259~W per tok/s respectively.
 Despite an $18.2\times$ difference in absolute power draw and a $19\times$ difference in throughput, the two platforms deliver equivalent computation per joule, with energy per token of 270.5~mJ (Hailo-10H) versus 297.3~mJ (RTX~4050).
+The S24 Ultra's fuel-gauge-derived figure of 143~mJ/token appears lower than both but is measured with the display off via \texttt{BatteryManager}, which excludes panel draw and has coarser absolute accuracy than hardware instrumentation; we report it as suggestive rather than as a definitive comparison.